zS1m/back-to-top-button/README.md

 - **Future-proof**: The intersection observer is a modern and widely supported API, ensuring that the scroll-to-top button will continue to function as expected across a range of browsers and devices.

 ## Usage
-Download plugin and include it in file:
+Download plugin and include file:
 ```html
 <script src="path/to/back-to-top-button.min.js"></script>
 ```